-This is my fourth year as the Superintendent and my 17th year at NMSBVI!
+This is my fifth year as the Superintendent and my 18th year at NMSBVI!
 I do split my time between Alamogordo and Albuquerque and live in the South Cottage when I am on campus.
 We are so grateful to have a beautiful campus, but it is most beautiful when the students are here!

-This Student/ Family Handbook is provided for your information and guidance during the 2020--2021 school year.
+This Student/ Family Handbook is provided for your information and guidance during the 2021--2022 school year.
 Please read this handbook carefully, as it provides you with a description of our educational practices as well as the policies and rules for a safe and orderly learning environment.
 Understanding these rules and following them will make your time with NMSBVI much more enjoyable.

 Parents and guardians, in the back of the handbook you will find an acknowledgement form indicating that you have received and read the handbook.
-Please share this handbook with your child, then fill out the form, sign it and return it to the Education Department's Administrative Assistant, Ms.Carolyn Delone.
-For more information, I encourage you to visit our website at www.nmsbvi.k12.nm.us.
+Please share this handbook with your child, then fill out the form, sign it and return it to the Education Department's Administrative Assistant.
+For more information, I encourage you to visit our website.